Artin group injection in the Hecke algebra for right-angled groups: Notations and preliminaries

+We say that a word representing $w \in R^A$ is \emph{reduced} if its number of syllables is minimal.
+The following result holds (see \cite[Theorem~4.1]{geometry right angled artin} and references there):

+\begin{thm} Any two words representing $w\in R^A$ can be connected via a sequence of the moves above.
+In particular, if two words are reduced, they can be connected via a sequence of moves of third type. \end{thm}

-If $(W,S)$ is right-angled then the Artin group $W^A$ is called right-angled.
-A Coxeter group $W$ is said be \emph{rigid} if, given two Coxeter systems $(W,S)$ and $(W,T)$ there exists an element $\phi \in \Aut(W)$ such that $\phi(s)\in T$ for all $s\in S$.
+A Coxeter group $W$ is said to be \emph{rigid} if, given two Coxeter systems $(W,S)$ and $(W,T)$ there exists an element $\phi \in \Aut(W)$ such that $\phi(s)\in T$ for all $s\in S$.
 If $W$ is rigid, the Coxeter system $(W,S)$ (and so the Bruhat order and the Hecke algebra) is uniquely determined by the group $W$, modulo automorphisms of its Coxeter graph.
-The following statement asserts the rigidity of a right-angled Coxeter system (see \cite[Theorem 3.1]{BahlsTheIsomorphism}). \begin{thm} Let $(W,S)$ be a right-angled Coxeter system.
+The following statement asserts the rigidity of a right-angled Coxeter system (see \cite[Theorem~3.1]{BahlsTheIsomorphism}). \begin{thm} Let $(W,S)$ be a right-angled Coxeter system.
 Then $W$ is rigid. \end{thm} By Theorem \ref{rigidità}, in the right-angled case one can speak about the Bruhat order of the group $W$ and the Hecke algebra of the group $W$, without any specification of its Coxeter presentation.